Alternative education provision

 • education arranged by schools for pupils on a fixed period exclusion

-• pupils being directed by schools to off-site provision to improve their behaviour
+• pupils being directed by schools to off-site provision for education to help improve their behaviour

 Any organisation can provide alternative and off-site provision including private, voluntary, community or charity sectors.
-Home education, education provided out of school hours or out of school hours youth work can't provide alternative and off-site provision.
+Home education, education provided out of school hours or out of school hours youth work s not classified as alternative provision.

 • provision which may be arranged by those with responsibility for pupils that meet the above criteria

-• provision that is offered to extend the curriculum offered to pupils and requires teaching away from a school
+• provision that is offered to extend the curriculum offered to pupils to meet specific needs and requires teaching away from a school

 By using alternative provision, programmes of learning can be designed to meet the needs and interests of the individual.
 This makes it more likely that they will engage with learning and succeed in education.
-In Cheshire East, alternative provision will usually be accredited programmes or courses which will result in or contribute to the achievement of a recognised qualification.
+In Cheshire East, alternative provision for KS4 students will usually be linked to accredited programmes or courses which will result in or contribute to the achievement of a recognised qualifications.

 Alternative provision usually makes up part of a learner’s curriculum but may, in some cases, make up their entire curriculum.
 Where the provision makes up the entire curriculum, the commissioner should ensure both the following: